DropMAE: Learning Representations via Masked Autoencoders with Spatial-Attention Dropout for Temporal Matching Tasks: Introduction

-\jimmy{We conduct downstream task evaluation on 9 competitive VOT and VOS benchmarks, achieving state-of-the-art performance on these benchmarks.
-In particular, our trackers with DropMAE pre-training obtain 75.9\% AO on GOT-10k, 52.7\% AUC on LaSOT$_{ext}$, 56.9\% AUC on TNL2K and \yty{92.1}\%/83.0\% $\mathcal{J}\&\mathcal{F}$ scores on DAVIS-16/17, w/o using complicated online updating or memory mechanisms.}
+\CUT{ {We conduct downstream task evaluation on 9 competitive VOT and VOS benchmarks, achieving state-of-the-art performance on these benchmarks.
+In particular, our trackers with DropMAE pre-training obtain 75.9\% AO on GOT-10k, 52.7\% AUC on LaSOT$_{ext}$, 56.9\% AUC on TNL2K and {92.1}\%/83.0\% $\mathcal{J}\&\mathcal{F}$ scores on DAVIS-16/17, w/o using complicated online updating or memory mechanisms.}}

-In summary, the main contributions of our work are: \begin{compactitem} \item To the best of our knowledge, we are the first to investigate masked autoencoder video pre-training for temporal matching-based downstream tasks.
-Specifically, we explore various video data sources for pre-training and build a TwinMAE baseline to study its effectiveness on temporal matching tasks.
-Since none exists, we further build a ViT-based VOS baseline for fine-tuning. \item We propose DropMAE, which adaptively performs spatial-attention dropout in the frame reconstruction to facilitate effective temporal correspondence learning in videos. \item \jimmy{Our trackers with DropMAE pre-training sets new state-of-the-art performance on 8 \yty{out of 9} highly competitive video tracking and segmentation benchmarks without \abcn{complicated tracking pipelines}.} \end{compactitem}
+In summary, the main contributions of our work are: \begin{compactitem} \item To the best of our knowledge, we are the first to investigate masked autoencoder video pre-training for various temporal matching-based downstream tasks, i.e., object-level tracking tasks like video object tracking and video object segmentation, pixel-level dense tracking tasks like optical flow estimation and long-term point tracking, self-supervised visual correspondence learning and 3D point cloud tracking. \item We explore various video data sources for pre-training and build a TwinMAE baseline to study its effectiveness on various temporal matching tasks. \item Since some downstream tasks lack ViT-based tracking baselines, we build ViT baselines for the tasks including video object segmentation, optical flow estimation, long-term point tracking, and self-supervised visual correspondence learning.
+The built ViT baselines can directly load our DropMAE pre-trained model for fine-tuning without further modifications. \item We propose DropMAE, which adaptively performs spatial-attention dropout in the frame reconstruction to facilitate effective temporal correspondence learning in videos.
+The pre-trained DropMAE model can be directly loaded in our ViT-based downstream trackers for fine-tuning without further modifications. \item Experiments on 6 downstream tracking tasks across 13 benchmarks demonstrate the effectiveness of DropMAE as a general pre-trained representation for diverse tracking tasks. \end{compactitem}

+\jimmy{A preliminary version of our work appears in our conference paper \cite{dropmae}, which considered only two downstream tasks, VOT and VOS.
+In this paper, we extend over the conference version by investigating 4 more downstream tasks as follows: 1) we extend DropMAE to dense tracking by proposing DropRAFT and DropDINO trackers for optical flow estimation and long-term point tracking, respectively; 2) We investigate DropMAE for self-supervised visual correspondence learning and integrate it into existing self-supervised approaches, achieving a substantial speedup in training (e.g., 16.6$\times$ faster on K400) while achieving competitive unsupervised tracking performance; 3) We apply DropMAE for 3D point cloud tracking, demonstrating its temporal matching ability generalizes to a different modality; 4) We include new experiments on dense tracking, self-supervised correspondence learning and 3D point cloud tracking.}